Congratulations on the purchase or sell of your vehicle!

 To transfer a Texas titled vehicle, bring in or mail the following to our offices:

-errors on a title assignment.
+to correct errors on a title assignment.

 2. VTR-130U (Application for Texas title), signed and dated by the seller(s) and buyer(s).
-If the vehicle is less than 10 years old, the odometer
+The form can be found under the Forms tab on the

 3. Proof of insurance in the buyer's name.